 - Each ex-spouse’s earning capacity and skills in light of the current job market

 - The extent to which one spouse contributed to the other’s education (such as working while the other went to law school)

 - The supporting spouse’s ability to pay spousal support, given earning capacity, assets and standard of living

 - The jurisdiction of the marriage (not all divorce laws from other states apply as they do in Georgia)

 I have represented many, many individuals going through a divorce, and I can help you obtain the alimony you need to live the life you and your children want — and deserve.

 Call my Marietta family law firm to get acceptable terms for alimony

-If you need help establishing alimony during your divorce, call the Marietta office of the Gleichman Law Firm LLC for an appointment at 678-331-7058 or contact me online.
-I try to return all calls within 24 hours, and I make home and hospital visits.
+If you need help establishing alimony during your divorce, call Gleichman Law Firm LLC for an appointment at 678-331-7058 or contact me online.
+I serve Woodstock, Marietta, and surrounding areas, and I try to return all calls within 24 hours.
+I also make home and hospital visits.
 My hours are Monday through Friday from 8:30 a.m. to 5:30 p.m. and weekends by appointment only.
 My office is located just off I-575.
 Free initial consultations may be available upon request.